- Major vs. Minor

 An individual with thalassemia minor has only one copy of the beta thalassemia gene (together with one perfectly normal beta-chain gene).
 The person is said to be heterozygous for beta thalassemia.

-Persons with thalassemia minor have (at most) mild anemia (with slight lowering of the hemoglobin level in the blood).
+Persons with thalassemia minor have (at most) mild anemia (slight lowering of the hemoglobin level in the blood).
 This situation can very closely resemble that with mild iron-deficiency anemia.
-However, persons with thalassemia minor have a normal blood iron level (unless they have are iron deficient for other reasons).
+However, persons with thalassemia minor have a normal blood iron level (unless they are iron deficient for other reasons).
 No treatment is necessary for thalassemia minor.
 In particular, iron is neither necessary nor advised.

 At birth the baby with thalassemia major seems entirely normal.
 This is because the predominant hemoglobin at birth is still fetal hemoglobin (HbF).
 HbF has two alpha chains (like Hb A) and two gamma chains (unlike Hb A).
 It has no beta chains so the baby is protected at birth from the effects of thalassemia major.